tsadamor/A-Maze-ing/README.md

 2. **Phase 2**: Designing the MLX graphical visualizer and integrating solver/generator animation flows.
 3. **Phase 3**: Strict code style compliance and type correctness adjustments using `flake8` and `mypy`.
 4. **Phase 4**: Project packaging, build automation via `Makefile`, and performance optimization of rendering routines.
+5. **Phase 5**: Implementation of the new requirements, such as Pac-Man playable, License.md, etc...

 ### Lessons Learned:
 - **What worked well**: Separating the parser, solver, generator, and visualizer modules allowed for seamless parallel development and clean integration.
+- **Changes from the original plan**: Since the 42 side changed the subject without notice after the initial registration, the new requirements came as a complete surprise.
 - **Improvements**: Optimizing visualizer frame-update throughput greatly improved responsiveness.
 Future iterations could benefit from adding more solving algorithms (such as A* or Dijkstra's).

 ### Tools Used: